Tilt table test

 What is a tilt table test?

 - Ask your physician if you should take your medications as usual prior to the test.
-Usually you should take your medications but you may be asked to cease a betablocker prior to the test.
+Most medications should be continued as prescribed, but you may be asked to cease those that could interfere with the test

-- We advise that you DO NOT DRIVE a motor vehicle immediately after the test.
+We advise you not to drive a motor vehicle immediately after your test

 You may feel weak and tired following the test, so do not schedule a heavy day at work that day

 You may eat and drink as normal immediately following the test